Click here to learn more

 The Gotcha Moment

 When fans of Rogan, Jocko and other spread the word about JBP the professor enjoyed more and more support.
 By being active on Twitter those numbers skyrocketed as well.
-JBP’s audience, as well as the show-hosts Jordan appeared on, use Twitter channel as well.
+JBP’s audience, as well as the show-hosts Jordan appeared on, use the Twitter channel as well.

 These podcast/YouTube appearances were quite rapid, especially by the end of 2017 when he announced the upcoming book 12 Rules for Life: An Antidote to Chaos.
 No doubt, the publishers pushed him to have university tours and podcast/youtube appearances to get as much media coverage as possible.
 They got more than they could wish for – another viral moment.
 And this one was even more powerful than Bill C-16 and Joe Rogan combined.
 In January 2018, Jordan Peterson gets invited to the interview with Cathy Newman on Channel 4.